-The NCTJ stands for the National Council for the Training of Journalists and it is something all major organisations will look for when hiring journalists.
+The NCTJ stands for the National Council for the Training of Journalists and it is something most major organisations look for when hiring journalists.
 And we are the best in the business at teaching it.

 The NCTJ was founded in 1951 and is a long-established and respected benchmark of excellence for journalists - graduates of NCTJ training dominate all sections of the media and, according to recent research, 81% of qualified journalists are NCTJ trained.